 SEAM Climate Modeling simulation with 1 billion cells modeling the breakdown of the polar vortex, a circumpolar jet that traps polar air at high latitudes.

 A CTH simulation that generates AMR data.
-We have used ParaView to visualize CTH simulation AMR data comprising billions of cells, 100's of thousands of blocks, and eleven levels of hierarchy (not shown).
+ParaView has been used to visualize CTH simulation AMR data comprising billions of cells, 100's of thousands of blocks, and eleven levels of hierarchy (not shown).